stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 # CDS/CDNSKEY and CSYNC Notifications

-By generalizing the concept of DNS Notify it is possible to address not only the original inefficiency (primary name server to secondary nameserver convergence) but also the problems with CDS/CDNSKEY, CSYNC and Multi-Signer scanning for zone updates.

 The RFC 1996 NOTIFY message sends a SOA record in the Query Section.
 We refer to this as a NOTIFY(SOA).
+By generalizing the concept of DNS Notify it is possible to address not only the original inefficiency (primary name server to secondary nameserver convergence) but also the problems with CDS/CDNSKEY, CSYNC and Multi-Signer scanning for zone updates.

 The CDS/CDNSKEY inefficiency may be addressed by the child sending a NOTIFY(CDS) to an address where the parent listens for such notifications.
+To address the CDS/CDNSKEY dichotomy, NOTIFY(CDS) is defined to indicate any child-side changes pertaining to a upcoming update of DS records.
+Upon receipt of NOTIFY(CDS), the parent SHOULD initiate the same scan that would other be triggered based on a timer.

 The CSYNC inefficiency may similarly be addressed by the child sinding a NOTIFY(CSYNC) to an address where the parent is listening to CSYNC notifications.